apelzoid/my-sqlite/README.md

 DELETE: Remove rows from CSV files.
 JOIN: Combine data from two CSV files based on a matching column.

+Git commit history:
+Please refer to https://github.com/apelzoid/my-sqlite/commits/master as Gitea was not used for this project.

 ## Installation
 1. Clone the repository:
 git clone <https://github.com/apelzoid/my-sqlite>
 cd my_sqlite

-2. Ensure Ruby is installed on your machine: ruby -v
+2. Ensure Ruby is installed on your machine, it also needs also the gem Readline: ruby -v

 3. Place your CSV files (e.g., nba_players.csv, nba_player_data.csv) in the same directory as the script.